 This is our second free GED Science practice test.
-These questions are based on the new 2014 version of the GED, which is definitely more challenging.
-The questions will be on a wide range of topics, with approximately 40% on Life Science, 40% on Physical Science, and 20% on Earth & Space Science.
+All of these questions are based on the 2024 GED, which has definitely become more challenging over the years.
+The questions will be on a wide range of topics, with a focus on designing and interpreting science experiments and using charts and graphs in science.

 Directions: Choose the best answer to each question.

 You scored %%SCORE%% out of %%TOTAL%%.

 Animals that feed exclusively on plants are called: